dipanshu-dixit/LumoraHealth-AI/README.md

 ## 💖 Acknowledgments

-- xAI for Grok-4 API
+- Thanks to xAI for Grok-4 API
 - Next.js team for the amazing framework
 - Open source community